moodle/devdocs/general/community/meetings/index.md

 Developer meetings are open to anyone interested in Moodle development.

 :::important
-Our next Developer meeting is 14th November 2023 (07:00 UTC).
+Our next Developer meeting is January 2024.
 If there are any topics that you would like to present or discuss at a developer meeting, please contact [Aurelie Soulier](https://moodle.org/user/profile.php?id=5177207).

 :::